Coping with Losing a Pet

 Tips for a helping a child cope with the loss of a pet

-- Involve your child in the dying process.
+Involve your child in the dying process.
 If you’ve chosen euthanasia for your pet, be honest with your child.
-Explain why the choice is necessary and give the child chance to spend some special time with the pet and say goodbye in his or her own way.
+Explain why the choice is necessary and give the child chance to spend some special time with the pet and say goodbye in their own way.

 Knowing when it’s time to put a pet to sleep